freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 Depending on the configuration, you may enter a file browser by typing and entering the command `:e .` in "normal" mode.
 The 'e' stands for edit, and the period for the file or directory.

+## Searching a file in Vim

+When in normal mode (press the `escape` key to make sure), you can search for any term in the document by typing `/`, followed by the term you're looking for, and then pressing `enter`.
+For example, type `/hello` and press `enter` to search for the word "hello" in the current file.

+You can skip to the next occurrence of your search term by pressing `n`, or the previous occurrence by pressing `N`.

 ## I Want to Learn Vim!
 Start by pressing `escape` to check if you're in normal mode, press colon `:`, type `Tutor`, and press `enter`.